 To evaluate organizational capital, we considered indicators that determine the modality and intensity of cooperation between suppliers and customers (vertical), as well as among growers (horizontal), aspects that can reveal the level of productive articulation of the value chain.
-The index of organizational capital obtained by the 45 enterprises was 5.3 (Table 4).
-The indicators with the highest values were those that referred to collaboration between growers and clients (8.9) and between growers and suppliers (8.5).
-The lowest values were those regarding collaboration and communication among growers: organization for export (1.3), communication to solve marketing problems (2.5), communication for collective buying (3.0), and communication on the use of technology (3.3).
-The notably weak cooperation among growers limits the production units' ability to remain in the market since competition in today's world takes place among groups of enterprises, regions and countries.

-Differentiating among enterprises, the highest organizational capital index was obtained by those with more advanced technology and by export-oriented enterprises (Tables 4 and 5).
-For the latter, the advantages of productive articulation are clearer.
-Some of them have already made strategic alliances with growers and shippers located in the US, while others have constituted integrative enterprises to lend support in buying inputs and in marketing their produce.
+The index of organizational capital obtained was 5.3 (Table 4).
+The highest index was obtained by enterprises with more advanced technology and those oriented toward export (Tables 4 and 5).
+For the growers of export-oriented enterprises, the advantages of productive articulation are clearer.
+Some of them have already made strategic alliances with growers and shippers located in the US, while others have constituted an integrative enterprise, which lends them support in buying inputs and in marketing their produce.

 Intellectual capital was analyzed as a factor of generation of productive knowledge, which contributes to developing sustainable competitive enterprises.
 In the evaluation of this factor, the following indicators were considered: links with institutes, research centers or universities; ability to develop technology; and type of relationship with suppliers of technology.
 The value of the intellectual capital index for the enterprises studied was 3.8 (Table 4).
-Within this index, the indicator with the highest value was their relationship to the supplier of technology (7.7), while the lowest was the ability to develop their own technology (1.6).

 It was found that although centers of research and technological development in the state are willing to collaborate, there is little communication with the production units.
-Most of the enterprises receive technological support from their suppliers, and they are highly dependent on foreign technology.
-The fact that production units maintain communication with suppliers of technology is not sufficient to develop the capacity to generate knowledge and innovate.
-They require more solid links with research and development centers, which could help them find possibilities for improvement.
+Most of the enterprises receive technological support from their suppliers, and they are highly dependent on the exterior for technology.

 Logistics capital refers to the infrastructure necessary for efficient mobilization of produce and inputs.
 For this aspect we determined the degree of development of physical, transportation, and technological infrastructure for international competitiveness.
-For the evaluation of this capital the following indicators were considered: type and efficiency of transport used to move tomatoes, electricity, irrigation water supply, regional telecommunications, ease of access to suppliers, road conditions, and relationship with customs.
+For the evaluation of this capital the following indicators were considered: type and efficiency of transport used to move tomatoes; electricity, water supply for irrigation, regional telecommunications, ease of access to suppliers, road conditions, and relationship with customs.
 The value of the logistics capital index was 6.3 (Tables 4 and 5).
+The enterprises with a higher level of technology and those oriented toward export are more capable of delivering their produce to international markets concordant with the requirements of the demand.